SupaaHiro/schwifty-lab/blog-posts/20251018-ckad/article_EN.md

 ## Prerequisites

 ⚠️ Important:
 Verify that your Kubernetes cluster is configured with a CNI plugin that implements NetworkPolicy.
 Without such support, any defined policies will be silently ignored.
 I ran some local tests with Kubernetes on Docker Desktop and with minikube, but neither supports them natively.
-In the end I opted for a temporary environment on https://killercoda.com/playgrounds/course/kubernetes-playgrounds
+In the end I opted for a temporary environment using one of the [KillerCoda Kubernetes Playgrounds](https://killercoda.com/playgrounds/course/kubernetes-playgrounds)

 ## Getting the Resources